General Relativity Contains the Standard Model

-There is already more than enough evidence to suggest 3DT may be correct.
-As proof that 3DT is correct, I offer the fact that the solutions to its field equations are the known elementary particles.
+There is already more than enough evidence to imply 3D time is correct.
+As proof that 3D time is correct, I offer the fact that the solutions to its field equations are the known elementary particles.
 This means the theory explains why we see what we see for a vast body of observations.
-These include identifying the known elementary particles with specific harmonics with well-defined quantum numbers; the absence of fundamental scalars, none of which has ever been seen; the absence of superpartners, which have never been detected; where the Uncertainty Principle comes from; why there is minimal coupling in the Standard Model; the existence of the Dirac equation; the absence of a cosmological constant; the appearance of the symmetry group $SU(2)\times U(1)$; why the strong interactions are different than the electroweak interactions; why the photon is massless while the $W$ and $Z$ have mass; why the observed quarks and leptons exist; where four-dimensional gravitation comes from (the 6D curvature scalar); where Maxwell's equations come from; the existence of the $W$ and $Z$ along with the terms that describe them; why there are three weak vectors and one electromagnetic vector; interaction terms for vectors with spinors; why there appears to be three generations of leptons; why there are no four-point Fermi interactions; why there are no Feynman diagrams with five or six external gluon lines; quark confinement; asymptotic freedom; chiral symmetry breaking; how to make observations at the Planck distance; why there are two widely separated levels of mass in physics (the hierarchy problem); the origin of the Gell-Mann equation; how to construct an elementary particle; whether the electron, muon, tau, the neutrinos, photon, $W$ and $Z$ have electric charge or not; the mass of the electron; the mass of the photon; the value 1/137 for the fine structure constant; the masses of the muon and tau; the masses of the electron's, muon's and tau's neutrinos; why only the observed particle decays take place and not others; the masses of the $W$ and $Z$; and the masses of predicted particles allowing for a definite test of the theory.
-This list of 47 phenomena explained by 3DT is a preponderance of the evidence that 3DT is certainly useful and could very well be correct.
-No other theory explains so much.
-String theory does not explain any of these 47 important phenomena.
+These include identifying the known elementary particles with specific harmonics with well-defined quantum numbers; the absence of superpartners, which have never been detected; where the Uncertainty Principle comes from; why there is minimal coupling in the Standard Model; the existence of the Dirac equation; the apparent appearance of the symmetry group $SU(2)\times U(1)$; why the strong interactions are different than the electroweak interactions; why the photon is massless while the $W$ and $Z$ have mass; why the observed quarks and leptons exist; where four-dimensional gravitation comes from (the 6D curvature scalar); the existence of the $W$ and $Z$ along with the terms that describe them; why there are three weak vectors and one electromagnetic vector; interaction terms for vectors with spinors; why there appear to be three generations of leptons; why there are no four-point Fermi interactions; why there are no Feynman diagrams with five or six external gluon lines; quark confinement; asymptotic freedom; chiral symmetry breaking; how to make observations at the Planck distance; why there are two widely separated levels of mass in physics (the hierarchy problem); the origin of the Gell-Mann equation; how to construct an elementary particle; whether the electron, muon, tau, the neutrinos, photon, $W$ and $Z$ have electric charge or not; the mass of the electron; the mass of the photon; the value for the fine structure constant; the masses of the muon and tau; the masses of the electron's, muon's and tau's neutrinos; why only the observed particle decays take place and not others; the masses of the $W$ and $Z$; and the masses of predicted particles allowing for a definite test of the theory.
+This list of 45 phenomena explained by 3D time does not prove 3D time is correct.
+It does prove, however, that it is far superior than anything else we have.
+The Standard Model requires dozens of assumptions to explain the same phenomena.
+And String theory does not explain any of these 45 items or much of anything else.
 Despite a huge effort, String theory still seems to make no contact with reality.
+The bottom line is 3D time assumes much less than either the Standard Model or String theory and explains far more.